CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a reasonably well-structured description with a clear 'Use when' clause that establishes explicit triggers.
-The main weaknesses are moderate specificity (could list more concrete protection techniques) and limited trigger term coverage (missing common user vocabulary like 'packed', 'unpacking', 'DRM').
+This is a reasonably well-structured skill description with a clear 'Use when' clause that establishes explicit triggers.
+The main weaknesses are moderate specificity (could list more concrete protection techniques) and incomplete trigger term coverage (missing common user vocabulary like 'packed', 'unpacking', 'DRM').
 The description successfully carves out a distinct niche in software protection analysis.

 Suggestions